doctrine/dbal/UPGRADE.md

 ## BC BREAK: Doctrine\DBAL\Schema\Table

 The methods ``addIndex()`` and ``addUniqueIndex()`` in ``Doctrine\DBAL\Schema\Table`` hav an additional, optional parameter.
-If you override this method, you should add this new parameter to the declaration of your overridden method.
+If you override these methods, you should add this new parameter to the declaration of your overridden methods.

 ## BC BREAK: Doctrine\DBAL\Connection